-- 3. Tip: 'All->Action->preset->ligand sites->cartoon' will help you visualize the protein/ligand interface.
-The All button is denoted by a single letter "A" in Pymol Since this is a rudimentary exercise, we will start with the ligand in the protein binding site.
-In practical application, we may need to define a starting point with the StartFrom mover or to manually place the ligand into an approximate region using Pymol. - 4.
-Once you close Pymol, make sure Rosetta has these four necessary input structure/parameter files in the docking directory.
+4. Tip: 'all->A->preset->ligand sites->cartoon' will help you visualize the protein/ligand interface.
+The "Action" button is denoted by a single letter "A" in Pymol.

+Since this is a rudimentary exercise, we will start with the ligand in the known protein binding site.
+In practical application, it is unlikely that we will know the exact location of the binding site.
+Therefore we may need to try multiple starting locations, defining a starting point using the StartFrom mover or manually place the ligand into an approximate region using Pymol.

+- 4. Once you close Pymol, make sure Rosetta has these three necessary input structure/parameter files in the docking directory.
 If you are missing any of these, copy them from ../answers/docking/ - 1.
-3PBL\A.pdb: a single chain of the protein receptor structure - 2.
-ETQ.pdb: a default starting conformation for eticlopride - 3.
-ETQ\conformers.pdb: A pdb file containing all conformers generated from the eticlopride library - 4.
-ETQ.params: a Rosetta parameter file that provides the necessary properties for Rosetta to treat eticlopride - 5.
-Next we need to make sure we have the proper RosettaScripts XML file, input options file, and crystal complex (correct answer) in our directory.
+3PBL\A\ETQ.pdb: a single chain of the protein receptor structure with a default starting conformation for eticlopride - 2.
+ETQ\conformers.pdb: A pdb file containing all conformers generated from the eticlopride library - 3.
+ETQ.params: a Rosetta parameter file that provides the necessary properties for Rosetta to treat eticlopride

+- 5. Next we need to make sure we have the proper RosettaScripts XML file, input options file, and "crystal complex" (the correct answer for comparison) in our directory.
 These files are provided to you as dock.xml, options.txt, and crystal\complex.pdb - 1. dock.xml This is the RosettaScripts XML file that tells Rosetta the type of sampling and scoring to do.
-It defines the scoring function and provides parameters for both low-resolution coarse sampling and high-resolution Monte Carlo sampling. - 2. options.txt This is the options file that tells Rosetta where to locate our input PDB structures and ligand parameters.
+It defines the scoring function and provides parameters for both low-resolution coarse-grain sampling and high-resolution Monte Carlo sampling. - 2. options.txt This is the options file that tells Rosetta where to locate our input PDB structures and ligand parameters.
 It also directs Rosetta to the proper XML file. - 3. crystal\complex.pdb This is the D3-eticlopride complex from the PDB.
-It will serve as the correct answer in our case allowing us to make comparisons between our models and actual structures. - 5.
-Run the docking study (This should take a few minutes at most, as we're using a reduced number of output structures):
+It will serve as the correct answer in our case allowing us to make comparisons between our models and actual structures.

+5. Run the docking study:

-~/rosetta\workshop/rosetta/main/source/bin/rosetta\scripts.linuxgccrelease \ @options.txt -nstruct 5 -database ~/rosetta\workshop/rosetta/main/database/
+~/rosetta\workshop/rosetta/main/source/bin/rosetta\scripts.linuxgccrelease \ @options.txt -nstruct 5